Course Outline

 3

-You will be assessed on your ability to plan how you might enhance or improve your gathering of nutrition assessment information in future.
+You will be assessed on your ability to plan how you might enhance or improve your future dietetic practice.

 2